 Named for Cochise, the famous Apache Indian leader who took refuge in the canyon, the Cochise Stronghold still offers the same sense of rugged seclusion as it did centuries ago.
 Surrounded by steep canyon walls and granite domes, the terrain is maze-like, offering endless opportunities to climb and explore.
 Routes range from moderate top rope and traditional climbs to more technical crack climbs.
-The course’s location in southern Arizona offers opportunities for year-round climbing, including the coveted warm winter days.
-Our Arizona and Wyoming rock climbing courses offer the highest number of days dedicated to rock climbing on any Outward Bound course outside of a semester format.

 A surreal, magical landscape with Dr. Seuss like plants and many animal species which combine to create an alien-like landscape.
 The bizarre and jumbled rock formations have created one of the most popular and diverse climbing sites in the U.S., drawing both traditional and sport climbers.
 Set in the Mojave Desert, Joshua Tree is made up of extensive 50' to 300' granite outcroppings.
 These provide over 5,000 different routes of all types and for all abilities.
-The variety of cracks, slabs, face and bouldering is what makes Joshua Tree a mecca for rock climbers.
-The sunny weather in the Mojave Desert is conducive to maximizing your time on the rock.
-Joshua Tree climbing is exclusive to our semester courses.